Nenad Čanak

-Early and personal life
+Early life

 Čanak was born in Pančevo, in the autonomous province of Vojvodina, PR Serbia, FPR Yugoslavia (now Serbia).
 His paternal ancestors were colonists from Zrmanja, Gračac in Lika (in modern Croatia).

 He was raised in a family of teachers, and went to the general and musical high school (flute) in Novi Sad, graduated from the University of Novi Sad Faculty of Economics at Subotica and after that specialized in marketing and computer networks at the Executive Training Center in Brdo pri Kranju in 1989.
-Nenad Čanak was married to Marija Vasić until their divorce in 2001.
-They have a son together, born in 1999.

 Political career

 Čanak is the co-founder and leader of the League of Social Democrats of Vojvodina (LSV, est. 1990).
-In October 1991 he was forcibly mobilized during the War in Croatia and sent to the front in Ilok.
+In October 1991, he was forcibly mobilized during the War in Croatia and sent to the front in Ilok.
 At the start of the NATO bombing of Yugoslavia, he requested to be mobilized but was turned down.

 He was also the President of the Assembly of the Autonomous Province of Vojvodina from 2000 to 2004.

 From 2004 until 2020 he was a member of the National Assembly.
 In Spring 2009 he took part in regional edition of Big Brother reality show, Veliki Brat VIP All Stars.

 In September 2022, Čanak announced that he would step down as president of LSV at the party conference in November 2022.